 From 2010-2013 with Ryerson University, Jenni combined her change management, mentoring, and instructional design skills to collaboratively develop a lot of online courses.
 These degree-credit course designs included research and exploration of open and digital resources, assessment options suited for the online environment, exploration of copyright and accessibility needs for digital materials, and tools for interactive online teaching and learning.
 Her work, in partnership with several open minded instructors on the development of Ryerson’s Food Security Certificate, earned the 2013 Sloan Consortium (now called the Online Learning Consortium) Award for Pedagogical Innovation.

 Specialties: Leadership in public education, critical thinking, consultation and support on the curation and effective pedagogic implementation of open education practices and resources.

-Jenni is currently a certified Creative Commons Educator, and an Advisory Board member for the Open Education for a Better World (OE4BW) project led by Tanja Urbančič and Mitja Jermol in Slovenia.
+Jenni is currently a certified Creative Commons Educator, and an Advisory Board member and Hub Coordinator for the Open Education for a Better World (OE4BW) project led by Tanja Urbančič and Mitja Jermol in Slovenia.
+She is also the College Online representative for the eCampusOntario Board of Directors.
 She was an inaugural Steering Committee member for the Open Policy Network (OPN), and continues to love their work, and the work of all organizations committed to open access.